reportvine/kapenta/README.md

 Let's assume you have designed a report called `customer_report` in Pentaho Report Designer and you want to make this report available via an *API*.

+> NOTE: We provide a "lite" build of Pentaho Report Designer on the [prd-ce-lite](https://github.com/creditdatamw/prd-ce-lite)
+> repository which is a small download and mostly suitable for use with SQL databases

 You can create this configuration  and save it in a yaml file called `configuration.yml`

 ```yaml